-Figure~\ref{fig:variablesamplesize}, left panel, shows the empirical RMSE for each estimator evaluated over a test set of 1,000 parameter vectors, against the number of spatial locations, $n$.
-The estimators trained with fixed $n$ perform reasonably well when $n$ is close to the value used during training, but poorly for other sample sizes.
-On the other hand, the estimator $\hat{\vec{\theta}}(\cdot; \vec{\gamma}^*_{\scaleto{30:1000}{5pt}})$ performs well for all $n \in \{30, \dots, 1000\}$.
-All of the GNN-based neural Bayes estimators have some capacity to extrapolate to larger values of $n$ than those used during training, with the RMSE continuing to reduce slightly beyond the values of $n$ used during training.
-For small $n$, the maximum likelihood (ML) estimator is outperformed by the neural Bayes estimators trained for small samples, likely because the ML estimator is only asymptotically efficient with no finite sample guarantees.
-For large $n$, the ML estimator slightly outperforms the neural Bayes estimators trained with large values of $n$, likely because of some non-neglible error in our neural approximation of the Bayes estimator.
+Figure~\ref{fig:priorS}, left panel, shows the empirical RMSE for each estimator against the number of spatial locations, $n$.
+The estimators trained with fixed $n$ perform reasonably well when $n$ is close to the corresponding value used during training, but poorly for other sample sizes.
+On the other hand, the estimator trained with a range of sample sizes performs well in all cases: this behaviour is expected from Theorem~\ref{thm:GNNproof} in Appendix~\reffmain{app:Proof:priormeasureS}.

-Figure~\ref{fig:variablesamplesize}, right panel, shows the run time (in seconds) to estimate a single parameter vector, against the number of spatial locations, $n$.
-The trained neural Bayes estimators have excellent computational properties with respect to $n$, since the computations involved in GNNs can be done in parallel and, therefore, are amenable to graphics processing units (GPUs) containing thousands of cores.
-By contrast, the computational bottleneck for ML estimation, the factorisation of an $n\times n$ covariance matrix, cannot be done in parallel without approximations, and is well known to have a computational complexity of $\mathcal{O}(n^3)$.
-Note that ML estimation was performed using central processing units (CPUs).
+\paragraph{Simulation efficiency with random $S$} A possible concern when treating $S$ as random during the training stage is that one may require many more simulations to achieve a similar level of accuracy with respect to a specific set of locations, $S_0$, compared with an estimator trained with $S = S_0$ fixed.
+However, we do not find this to be the case in our experiments.

+Consider the following experiment.
+First, we train an estimator with $S = S_0$ fixed, where $S_0 \sim \text{UBPP}(250)$.
+Then, we train a second estimator with $S$ random and following the Matérn cluster process described in Section~\reffmain{sec:SimulationIntro}.
+Realisations from this cluster process vary from highly clustered to approximately uniform (recall Figure~\reffmain{fig:spatialpatterns}), and one might therefore expect that, when assessed with respect to $S_0$, many more simulations would be required to achieve a similar performance to the first estimator.
+However, Figure~\ref{fig:priorS}, right panel, shows that the empirical RMSE, computed with respect to $S_0$ (i.e., using simulated data in which all sets of spatial locations are fixed to $S_0$), decreases at a similar rate for both estimators.